Zumalai

 Location of Zumalai city in the east of Cova-Lima district.

-Zumalai is a city and subdistrict (former Mape-Zumalai) in East Timor.
+Zumalai is a city and subdistrict (former Mape-Zumalai) in Timor-Leste.
 The subdistrict has been part of Cova Lima District since 2003.
 Before that, it was part of Ainaro District.
 The Zumalai subdistrict has six main villages: Fatuleto, Raimea, Zulo, Mape, Lour, and Taisilin.

 Language

 There are three main local languages in Zumalai subdistrict, Bunak, Kemak, and Tetun-Terik.